 Stuffed butternut squash

 This stuffed butternut squash ensures that you are getting plenty of beta-carotene.
-It can be roasted from start to finish in under an hour; the aim of this site is slow food, made fast.
+It can be roasted from start to finish in under an hour; our slogan at this site is slow food, made fast.

 The filling adds a nutty-flavour; using an apple, almonds and spinach makes this into a very wholesome dish.